fabriciopolito/Codemini/README.md

 use Codemini\Core\Controller;

+// IMPORTANT:
-// Don't forget load the helper librarie use App\Helpers\Upload;
+// Don't forget load the helper librarie you have created use App\Helpers\Upload;

 class Home extends Controller{